October 20, 2011

 Cancer patients and domestic violence: More common than you might think

-Stephen Collazo - Social Work
+BY Stephen Collazo - Social Work

 October is national Domestic Violence Awareness Month.
 And while it may be difficult to imagine someone with cancer in an abusive relationship, it's more common than you might think.